 Think about this identity misuse scenario: an Insider Threat where one employee outsourced his own job to a foreign consulting firm while receiving high performance reviews year after year.
 But as the organization was in critical infrastructure this gets scary really quick.
 If something similar happens in your organization are you ready to handle it?
 Do you have solutions to detect it?
 And if so, how long do you think it will take to find out that you have a rogue insider?

-It’s funny (not really) that someone is able to give their credentials and VPN access to outside entities without getting detected for so long.
-The motivation for employees to become insider threats tend to be mostly monetary but could also be host of other reasons like disgruntled employee, low performance reviews, payback for any misunderstanding, etc.
+It’s funny (not really) that someone is able to give their credentials and VPN access to outside entities without detection for so long.
+The motivation for employees to become insider threats tend to be mostly monetary.
+It could also be host of other reasons like disgruntled employee, low performance reviews, payback for any misunderstanding, etc.

-This report compliments the DBIR which most of us are aware of in the past.
-There are 18 scenarios discussed based on their prevalence and lethality.
-The scenarios include social engineering, partner misuse, hacktivist attack, backdoor access, sophisticated malware, partner misuse amongst others.
-Interesting read for sure, the full report can be found here: http://www.verizonenterprise.com/verizon-insights/data-breach-digest/2016/
+This report compliments the DBIR, which most of us are aware of in the past.
+There are 18 identity misuse scenarios discussed based on their prevalence and lethality.
+Meanwhile, the scenarios include social engineering, partner misuse, hacktivist attack, backdoor access, sophisticated malware, partner misuse amongst others.
+It’s an interesting read for sure and the full report can be found here: Verizon Insights Data Breach Digest

 Organizations use Gurucul technology to detect insider threats, cyber fraud, IP theft, external attacks and more.
 The company is based in Los Angeles.
 To learn more, visit Gurucul.com and follow us on LinkedIn and Twitter.